Meysam-shirdel/NLP-Language-Modeling/README.md

 <h1 align="center">Language Modeling</h1>
 </div>

 Language modeling is one of the benchmark tasks of NLP.
-In its simplest form, it consists of predicting the most probable word following a series of words based on them.Language modeling is one of the prominent tasks in the field of artificial intelligence, especially NLP.
-The purpose of language modeling is to create and train a model that creates a meaningful expression.
+In its simplest form, it consists of predicting the most probable word following a series of words based on them.
+The purpose of language modeling is to create and train a model that generates a meaningful expression.
 In such a way that it takes an incomplete sentence and by adding words to the end of it, presents a complete and coherent sentence with a concept that can be understood.

-This repository serves as the template for the third project in the Deep Catalyst course, focusing on medical image segmentation.
-Explore and utilize this template to kickstart your own medical image segmentation projects, leverage best practices, and accelerate your journey into the world of precise medical diagnostics through deep learning.

 ## 1. Problem Statement
 In this section, you'll find a comprehensive overview of the problem being addressed in the project.